 - Received $2.25B from SoftBank to support autonomous work

-General Motors made waves in 2016 with a series of aggressive moves within the tech sphere: it bought Sidecar’s assets, invested $500M into Lyft, and acquired autonomous tech startup Cruise Automation.
+General Motors made waves in 2016 with a series of aggressive moves within the tech sphere: it bought Sidecar’s assets, invested $500M in Lyft, and acquired autonomous tech startup Cruise Automation.
+In May 2019, GM announced an additional $1.15B investment in Cruise, bringing the operation’s post-money valuation up to $19B.

-These deals have already borne fruit, with Cruise prototypes following Google in expanding its testing into Arizona.
+These deals have already borne fruit, with Cruise prototypes following Google in expanding testing into Arizona.
+In October 2018, GM announced an autonomous vehicle partnership with Honda that will see Honda invest $2.75B in GM’s Cruise unit over 12 years.

-Initially, GM and Lyft planned to deploy thousands of self-driving Bolts beginning in 2018.
+In its partnership with Lyft, GM planned to deploy thousands of self-driving Bolts beginning in 2018.
 However, this partnership was not exclusive, and Lyft and Waymo made a separate deal in May 2017 to collaborate on their own self-driving pilot projects.
 In June 2018, GM CEO Mary Barra told reporters that while GM still had a financial investment in Lyft, the two were no longer actively working together on any projects in the self-driving space.

 Separately, GM has been developing its own semi-autonomous technology in-house, with its delayed Super Cruise finally launching in the 2018 Cadillac CT6.
-The company has also detailed plans to hire 700 engineers focused on autonomous R&D, as well as actively experimenting with new go-to-market models in its Maven Reserve and Cadillac Book subscription concepts.
+The company also has detailed plans to hire 700 engineers focused on autonomous R&D, as well as actively experimenting with new go-to-market models in its Maven Reserve and Book by Cadillac subscription concepts.

 Honda also testing autonomous cars, offering semi-autonomous features in Civic

 Honda was reported to be in talks with Alphabet’s Waymo to deploy Waymo’s self-driving system as early as 2016.
-As of 2018, talks between Honda and Waymo are still ongoing, but a deal is expected soon.
+By 2018, the deal had fallen through — allegedly due to Waymo’s reluctance to share its autonomous technology with the automaker.
 A spokesperson from Waymo suggested that the vehicle the two companies develop together might not have a steering wheel or brakes, and that it might be smaller than a conventional truck.

 Huawei autonomous R&D team tops 200, tests smartphone road-recognition tech at Mobile World Congress 2018